h3nc4/TOPBIDS/code/README.md

 - `client/`: Contains the code for the client-side mobile application.
 - `core/`: Contains the core code for the project, including the API, database, and MVC architecture.
-- `slave/`: Contains the slaves which handle WebSockets and messaging.
+- `guard/`: Contains the guard which handle WebSockets and messaging.
 - `README.md`: This file.

 ## Client